Kinkyū Hasshin Saver Kids: Characters

 The members of the Scrap Squad, though there are only three of them, including Dr. Bug.
 The silver, fat robot is Omega while the tall, golden robot is Epsilon.
 They are always complaining about the failures being forced upon them.
 Despite their raggedy appearance, they are actually very strong.
-Both characters eventually reappeared in another anime directed by Hajime Kamegaki, Sonic X, as Doctor Eggman's subordinates Bocoe (Omega) and Decoe (Epsilon), with the same voice actor being cast for Decoe and Epsilon.
+Both characters eventually reappeared in another anime directed by Hajime Kamegaki, Sonic X, as Doctor Eggman's subordinates Bocoe (Omega) and Decoe (Epsilon), with the same voice actor being cast for Bocoe and Decoe.